Fallen Priests In History and Popular Culture

 "Therefore whatsoever ye have spoken in darkness shall be heard in the light;

 and that which ye have spoken in the ear in closets shall be proclaimed upon the housetops."

 THE CLERGY sexual abuse crisis in the Roman Catholic Church may be just the proverbial tip of the iceberg.
 With a millennia-old bureaucracy, there may be some very old, very dark secrets indeed.
-Here is an archive of articles I published in The Missing Link, the journal of The Linkup, the most important clergy victims advocacy group of the 1990s, accompanied by a collection of important documents concerning the crisis.
+Here is a collection of articles I wrote and published in The Missing Link, the journal of The Linkup, the most important clergy victims advocacy group of the 1990s, accompanied by a collection of important documents concerning the crisis.

 Some of the material found here inspired my dark psychological thriller, The Harrowing.

 Much was later expanded into my exposé, Sons of Perdition,

 - Canon Law The Code of Canon Law and several articles on what it means for delinquent priests.

 - Cases Some of the most infamous, including Rudy Kos and others from Dallas, and Archbishop Sanchez.